-During the year ended December 31, 2017, we paid our General Partner and holder of the incentive distribution rights in the Partnership, an aggregate amount of \$129,000.
+During the years ended December 31, 2018, 2017 and 2016 we paid our General Partner and holder of the incentive distribution rights in the Partnership, an aggregate amount of \$59,000, \$129,000 and \$127,000 respectively.

 The declaration and payment of distributions, if any, is always subject to the discretion of our Board of Directors.
+We may reduce or eliminate our cash distributions relating to our on our common units or preferred units at any time in our sole discretion."